 - Follow your doctor’s instructions on proper oral care to improve recovery time.

 Does dry socket heal on its own?

-Dry socket is often very painful and puts you at an increased risk of infection and can extend the healing process.
-Our office can create a medicated gauze on the socket to reduce pain.
+Dry socket can be extremely painful and poses an elevated risk of infection, potentially prolonging the healing process.
+However, our office is equipped to help alleviate this discomfort.
+We can provide a medicated gauze specifically designed to reduce pain in the affected socket.
 Dry sockets will recover naturally as long as proper care instructions are followed and an infection is avoided.

 When and why are wisdom teeth removed?

 Wisdom teeth, the final set of teeth to develop, typically emerge at the back of the mouth.
 This usually occurs during the late teens or early twenties.
 However, due to their tendency to grow at awkward angles and potentially cause crowding by bumping into other teeth, most people opt to have them removed.
 The limited space available in the mouth further contributes to the need for extraction.
 As a result, approximately 85% of adults eventually undergo the removal of their wisdom teeth.Learn About Removing Wisdom Teeth

 Tooth extraction is the removal of a tooth from its socket in the bone.
 Tooth extraction usually occurs when a tooth has been broken or damaged by decay and there is too much damage for the tooth to be repaired by a filling or crown.

 However, there are other reasons for tooth extraction including, extra teeth growing in that are blocking others, baby teeth that haven’t fallen out in time for the permanent teeth to come in, braces, or wisdom teeth that are commonly removed for medical reasons.

 If you have any questions about tooth extractions or for a consultation—contact us or schedule your appointment using the link below, or explore the numerous other dental services we offer.